-This weekend Mary Ward House in central London will be transformed into a textile capital for one day only, as the Selvedge Christmas Fair gets underway.
+This December Mary Ward House in central London will be transformed into a textile capital for one day only, as the Selvedge Winter Fair gets underway.
 Noel Chapman, textile specialist and founder of Bleu Anglais; his company selling original Chinese indigo paste-resist patterned cloth, talks about his work in advance of exhibiting at the fair...

 What inspired you to start making?